What Do Metal Pourer or Caster Do?

-What education or degrees do I need to become a Metal Pourer or Caster?
+What education is needed to be a Metal Pourer or Caster?

 Below are examples of industries where Metal Pourers and Casters work:

-Those thinking about becoming a Metal Pourer or Caster might also be interested in the following careers:
+Those interested in being a Metal Pourer or Caster may also be interested in:

 - Farmworkers, Farm, Ranch, and Aquacultural Animals